Discover our experienced staff, industry-standard facilities and wide range of courses!

 This course has been designed specifically for mature students who have been out of full-time education for at least one year or do not have the relevant qualifications for entry to higher education.

-You will attend college four days a week between 9.30 and 3.00.
+You will attend college three days a week between 9.30 and 3.00.

 You will be assigned a personal tutor who will support you with your UCAS application and personal development.

 curriculum is structured so that core study skills units are delivered together

 with the cohorts of the other Access courses in the College.
 The specialist science